 When someone replies to you, don’t keep them waiting.
 After all, that’s one of the huge benefits of text message conversations: real-time interactions.

-Carefully plan the timing of all subsequent follow-up as well.
+Carefully plan the timing of all subsequent follow-up messages as well.
 Whether you’re selling to someone new or working on your retention of current customers, consistent, personalized outreach will help you build better relationships and increase revenue.

 Just like you don’t want to be bothered at certain times of day, you don’t want to text your customers at inconvenient times either.
 Generally, stick to normal business hours (9 a.m. to 5 p.m.).
 Adjust message times depending on your services and what your customers want.